newville/wxmplot/doc/comparisons.rst

 have comments or suggestions for improving this section, please use the Github discussion page.

-We believe that data visualization and in particular exploratory data analysis are importants part of working with many kinds of scientific data.
+I believe that data visualization and in particular exploratory data analysis are importants part of working with many kinds of scientific data.
 One of the aims for `wxmplot`, and especially :mod:`wxmplot.interactive`, is to make exploratory data analysis with Python particularly easy and useful.
-We are obviously biased towards `wxmplot`, but here we give a few comparisons of `wxmplot` with some other tools and libraries for plotting scientific data with Python.
+I am obviously biased towards `wxmplot`, but here I give a few comparisons of `wxmplot` with some other tools and libraries for plotting scientific data with Python.
 The main emphasis here is on Line Plots, basic plots of `y` versus `x`.  while other graphical displays of data are